How to: Use Data Collections in a Dropdown Component

 GO |

-Now, preview your module in Express View.
-From the Height drop-down, select a height.
+Click Preview to test your configuration in Express View.
+From the Height drop-down, select a height in feet and inches, or centimeters.

 Resources